-As of December 31, 2022 we have \$4.0 million in outstanding principal pertaining to our convertible notes which mature in February 2023.
-As of December 31, 2022, we have an additional 10.4 million in outstanding principal on other loans, primarily our promissory notes due to the Bailey44 and Sundry Sellers.
-Aside from our remaining non-current SBA obligations, all outstanding loans have maturity dates through 2023.
+As of December 31, 2023, we have \$9.7 million in outstanding principal on debt, primarily our promissory notes due to the Bailey44 Sellers, the March 2023 Notes, PPP and merchant advances.
+Aside from our remaining non-current SBA obligations, all outstanding loans have maturity dates through 2024.